How to teach your child the days of the week

 Want half the work done for you?
-You can purchase a set all laminated and ready to be set up in my Etsy store as well.
-(Does not include mounting hardware)
+You can purchase a set all laminated and ready to be set up in my Etsy store.
+(Does not include mounting hardware).

 How to set up your own days of the week wall

 This post contains affiliate links.
 If you make a purchase after clicking one of my links I may earn a commission at no additional cost to you.

 Step 1: Print out the days of the week.
 (I like to laminate mine so they’re well protected.
 Otherwise, I recommend printing them on cardstock.)